flopezag/tutorials.secured-OrionLD/README.md

 The following people at `test.com` legitimately have accounts within the Application

--   Alice, she will be the Administrator of the **Keyrock** Application
+-   Ole, she will be the Administrator of the **Identity Management** Application.
 -   Bob, the Regional Manager of the supermarket chain - he has several store managers under him:
     -   Manager1
     -   Manager2